Unity-Technologies/Industry-Product-Configurator/README.md

 # Industry Product Configurator
-This is a lightweight product configurator framework.
+This is a lightweight product configurator framework designed for Unity.
 It empowers users to effortlessly create their own product configurator experiences within Unity environments.
 With a set of foundational classes, users can seamlessly expand and customize their configurators to suit their specific needs and preferences.

-Currently, our framework supports visibility, material, and transform variants.
+Currently, our framework supports visibility, material, animation and transform variants.
 This means users can easily configure product options related to visibility (show/hide), material properties, and transformations (such as position, rotation, and scale).
 Whether you're building a simple configurator for basic products or a complex one with intricate customization options, our framework provides the flexibility and ease-of-use necessary to bring your vision to life.

 ## Installation
 For the most up-to-date and reliable installation process, we recommend following the official documentation provided by Unity.
 The steps outlined in the official documentation ensure a smooth integration and compatibility with your Unity project as they incorporate the latest updates and best practices.